0xConnorRhodes/termux_dotfiles/README.md

 # Termux dotfiles
-Dotfiles for my termux linux environment on my Android devices
+Dotfiles for my Termux Linux environment on my Android devices

 Clone the repo and run setup.sh to deploy.